Muffty/hysteria/README.md

 ## About

-**Hysteria** is an AI/tech demo by [your name], built to experiment with multi-agent planning, real-time decision making, and player-induced chaos.
+**Hysteria** is an AI/tech demo by Tobias Joppen, built to experiment with UE5 and C++, multi-agent planning, real-time decision making, and player-induced chaos.
-Indie dev, AI researcher, and system design nerd.

 ---

-*Screenshot from current Unreal Engine build.
+*Screenshot from current Unreal Engine and CLI build.
-See [issues](https://github.com/yourname/hysteria/issues) for progress and planned features.*